If you and/or your loved one is struggling with substance use and other addictive behaviors, life can feel out of control.

-- I offer a couples in recovery workshop called “Have Each Other’s Backs Again” twice a year for individuals who are looking to heal and strengthen their intimate relationship so they can enjoy their recovery journey with someone by their side.
+In addition to providing private couples therapy, I offer a couples in recovery workshop called “Have Each Other’s Backs Again” twice a year for individuals who are looking to heal and strengthen their intimate relationship so they can enjoy their recovery journey with someone by their side.

-- Get validation of your painful experience.
+- Get ideas for maintaining your sanity and validation and support for your painful experience.

 For individuals in recovery from addiction and/or codependency

 Recovery is more than sobriety.
 Uncover, discover and discard everything you’re not, and rediscover your true nature.
 This process of finding your true self will allow you to cross a bridge into a new life and experience self-love, forgiveness, and your full potential!